How To Start A School in 2024 Step-by-Step Guide

 • Did you leave no stone unturned?

 Great!
 We are ready for the next step.
-It’s a process I know, but if you be one of the few who actually do the work, you will eventually have yourself a school.
+It’s a process, I know, but if you are one of the few who actually do the work, you will eventually have yourself a school.

 Step 3.
 Create an advisory board

 Many of you, like me, are the visionaries of your school.
 You are the founder.
-We need to be in a community with each other but need other people to help carry our vision out.
+We need to be in a community with each other but we also need other people to help carry out our vision.

-When you form your board you will seek people who are in support of your vision.
+When you form your board, you will seek people who support your vision.

 They will hopefully use their gifts and talents to help you achieve your vision for the school.